 Let us try looking at some data that Prometheus has collected about itself.
-To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Console" view within the "Graph" tab.
+To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Table" view within the "Graph" tab.

 As you can gather from http://localhost:9090/metrics, one metric that

 Prometheus exports about itself is called

 /metrics requests the Prometheus server has served).
 Go ahead and enter this into the expression console:

 This should return a number of different time series (along with the latest value recorded for each), all with the metric name

 promhttp_metric_handler_requests_total, but with different labels.
 These labels designate different requests statuses.